Enacted in February 1999, most recently revised in February 2021.

-Manuscript editor’s review
+Manuscript editor ’ s review

-The finally accepted manuscript will be reviewed by manuscript editor of JKBNS for the consistency of the format and the completeness of references.
+The finally accepted manuscript will be reviewed by the manuscript editor of JKBNS for the consistency of the format and the completeness of references.

 Before publication, the proof will be sent via email to the corresponding author for approval.
-The proof must be returned after approval of the corresponding author within 48 hours.
+The proof must be returned after the approval of the corresponding author within 48 hours.